ESL 0820C. Intermediate Integrated Writing and Reading

 Units: 0

 Intermediate level integrated skills course for non-native speakers of English focusing on written production for college, vocational, and community success.
-Emphasis on comprehension and analysis of level-appropriate authentic materials and written responses using focused multi-paragraph writing and level-appropriate vocabulary and grammar. (pass/no pass grading) (noncredit)
+Emphasis on comprehension and analysis of level-appropriate authentic materials and written responses using focused multi-paragraph writing and level-appropriate vocabulary and grammar and success strategies. (pass/no pass grading) (noncredit)

 ESL 0820C - Intermediate Integrated Writing, Reading, and Grammar